Signs and Symptoms of Glue Ear

 Swollen or enlarged Adenoids can sometimes block the Eustachian tube in the middle ear.
 By removing these, the Eustachian tube can function more effectively and allow fluid to drain from the middle ear.

-For more information, see our video on Adenoidectomy.
+For more information, visit our page on Adenoidectomy.

 A hearing aid is usually considered as an alternative to the above surgical treatments in cases where the child is unwilling or unable to undergo surgery.

 Hearing aids come in different shapes and sizes and can also be discreet.
 They work by amplifying the sound entering the microphone in the ear, enabling the wearer to hear more effectively.